• Key supplier to the NHS

 • Left ASIS & Right ASIS at equal height and depth.

-Labelled diagram of the human pelvis
+Labelled diagram of the human pelvis showing PSIS, ASIS and ITs

 Now we know what ‘normal’ posture looks like, let’s look at how posture differs in someone with posterior tilt.

-What is posterior tilt?
+What is posterior pelvic tilt sitting?

 Posterior tilt is a postural abnormality that occurs when the pelvis tilts backwards.